Ten years of extreme gravity tests of general theory of relativity with gravitational-wave observations: Tests of GR and results from GW observations

 In all the analyses discussed above, the tightest constraints were obtained for $-1$PN deviation parameter (which corresponds to the dipole radiation).
 The current bound from GWTC-3 is $7.3 \times 10^{-4}$ with the FTI analysis, which is about 19 times weaker than the bounds from the GW230529\_181500 alone~\cite{LIGOScientific:2024elc, Sanger:2024axs}, which itself is four times weaker than the bounds from GW170817~\cite{LIGOScientific:2018dkp} alone.
-However, none of these bounds are strong compared to those from binary pulsars, which constrain the $-1$PN deviation parameter to $10^{-8}$~\cite{Kramer:2021jcw}.
-GW250114~\cite{LIGOScientific:2025rid}, the loudest BBH merger observed so far (network SNR $\sim 80$), provided inspiral deviation parameter (i.e., $0$PN and higher order) bounds two to three times tighter than those from the full GWTC-4 catalog~\cite{LIGOScientific:2025obp}.
+However, none of these bounds are strong compared to those from binary pulsars, which constrain the $-1$PN deviation parameter to $\sim10^{-10}$~\cite{Kramer:2021jcw}.
+GW250114~\cite{LIGOScientific:2025rid} provided inspiral deviation parameter (i.e., $0$PN and higher order) bounds two to three times tighter than those from the full GWTC-4 catalog~\cite{LIGOScientific:2025obp}.
+In figure~\ref{fig:tiger}, we present bounds on inspiral (fractional) deviation parameters from $-1$PN to $3.5$PN for the exceptional events GW170817, GW230529\_181500~\cite{Sanger:2024axs}, and GW250114, and compare them with bounds from GWTC-4 and the binary pulsar PSR J0737-3039.
+For simplicity, only TIGER results are shown for GW events.
+The bounds on the $1.5$PN and higher PN order parameters from PSR J0737-3039 are not well constrained and are therefore not shown.